Llanwnda, Pembrokeshire: Parish

 The coastal parish of Llanwnda (as Llanunda) appears on a 1578 parish map of Pembrokeshire.
 Included in the parish are numerous small settlements and the town of Goodwick as well as the village of Llanwnda.
 The most northerly point is Strumble Head.

 Lewis, in his 1833 Topographical Dictionary of Wales, noted the population of the parish as 1,046.

 The parish church of St Gwyndaf, situated in a walled churchyard, has mediaeval origins and was extensively restored in the 19th century.
 It is a Grade II* listed building.

 Governance

 Llanwnda is the name of a community electoral ward to Pencaer Community Council, electing 3 of the 6 members of the council.

 In popular culture

 Llanwnda came to a degree of national prominence in the summer of 2007 following the purchase of a semi-derelict farmhouse (Trehilyn) by the broadcaster Griff Rhys Jones and the ensuing BBC television documentary, A Pembrokeshire Farm, which recorded its restoration.
+A second series followed, and both series were repeated in 2023.